CHBH Non Invasive Brain Stimulation Lab Lead:

-How researchers can access equipment within modality?
+How can researchers access the equipment within this lab?

 What research data is produced and what can we understand from this?

 In general, brain stimulation studies probe the excitability of the brain.
-They can also be used to increase or decrease the excitability of the targeted brain area.
+They can also be used to increase or decrease the excitability of a targeted brain area.
 Brain stimulation studies produce behavioural and physiological data.
 For example, increases in excitability may be demonstrated by increases in the amplitude of EMGs induced by TMS over the motor cortex.
 Alternatively, stimulation of a brain area may induce changes in behaviour, such as an increase or decrease in learning rate, or the ability to perceive a given stimulus.

 Non-invasive brain stimulation allows us to probe the links between brain areas and behaviour.
 This allows us to make causal inferences about brain areas and their function.
-Brain stimulation can also be used in combination with neuroimaging studies, where imaging can take place following disruption of a brain region to generate a short-lived “virtual lesion.”
+Brain stimulation can also be used in combination with neuroimaging studies, where imaging can take place following disruption of a brain region to generate a short-lived “virtual lesion”.
 Such studies further our understanding of the relationship between brain regions and behaviour.